-I had visited this establishment when it first opened as Coco Safar.
-It has now rebranded as Kahve Road and I was invited by the them to come and try the new menu.
+Having recently opened Kahve Road invited me to come and try the new menu.
 The elegance of the décor and ambiance has been retained from before.
 The low lighting inside feels like a respite from the harsh lights of the mall and has a an instant calming effect.
 Presentation is everything here.
 Even the waiters are immaculately turned out.
 Our waiter was helpful and very knowledgeable of the menu.
 They have made sure that a lot of training has gone into their staff.

-Coffee is very much still the cornerstone of the offering with the new branding under the Kahvé Road banner.
+Coffee is very much the cornerstone of the offering.
 You can enjoy a coffee at the coffee bar counter or even pop in for a takeout.
 The new coffee beans were available for sale but the coffee pods are still in production.
 Soon you will be able to purchase sleeves of the signature coffee pods to enjoy at home.

-The new menu is still very much a cafe style menu with predominently light meals but the dishes feel a little more earthy and substantial.
-You still wouldn’t head here for a steak dinner though.
+The menu is a cafe style menu with predominently light meals but the dishes feel earthy and substantial.
+You wouldn’t head here for a steak dinner though.
 We ordered a light breakfast for my sister of two perfectly poached eggs with hollandaise sauce and roasted tomatoes served on toasted multigrain bread – R69.
 This comes with a side the choice of which was fries for her.
 I had the Creamy Mushroom Risotto made with white mushrooms and shitake mushrooms garnished with grated karoo crumble and rocket – R75.
 I found this subtle but tasty and light enough to still manage a dessert afterwards.

 The drinks menu might have you throwing your arms up in dismay as there is a lot to choose from.
 They have hot and cold teas and coffees of various flavours, fresh juices and signature drinks.
 I opted to try something different from the coffee menu, an Iced lime espresso, a double espresso with a twist of lime, ice and sparkling water.
 In truth not something I’ll order again.
 The combination of lime and coffee did not work for me.
 My sister requested an Earl Grey tea and was offered instead one of their signature teas that comes close to the flavour of Earl Grey.
 I love the way it was served with a little hourglass timer to ensure that it is brewed for just the right amount of time.
 They are nothing if not novel.